From Knowledge to Inference: Formalizing Specialized Public Health Reasoning on GlobalHealthAtlas: The PUBLIC HEALTH Dataset: GlobalHealthAtlas

 \subsubsection{Construction Strategy for Evaluator Fine-Tuning Data}

-High quality evaluation data construction pipeline integrates three key techniques for judgment capability and strong robustness: \begin{itemize} \item \textbf{Multi-Source Heterogeneous Sampling}: Diverse LLMs (e.g., qwen, deepseek, GPT) are used to generate responses, preventing style overfitting and ensuring style-invariant judgment. \item \textbf{Hierarchical Consensus Filtering}: A strict three-tier mechanism consisting of cross scoring, automatic arbitration, and expert review is employed to ensure high confidence and ground truth labels.
+High quality evaluation data construction pipeline integrates three key techniques for judgment capability and strong robustness: \begin{itemize} \item \textbf{Multi-Source Heterogeneous Sampling}: To mitigate risk of single-pipeline bias and ensure model optimizes for ground-truth medical consensus rather than internal stylistic artifacts, diverse LLMs (e.g., qwen, deepseek, GPT) are used to generate responses.
+This prevents style overfitting and ensures robust, style-invariant judgment, as shown in table~\ref{tab:answer_stats} of Appendix~\ref{app:Answer_Construction}). \item \textbf{Hierarchical Consensus Filtering}: A strict three-tier mechanism consisting of cross scoring, automatic arbitration, and expert review is employed to ensure high confidence and ground truth labels.
 The formal scoring arbitration process is presented in Algorithm~\ref{alg:scoring_system}, and the proof of variance reduction is provided in Appendix~\ref{app:prove_details2}. \item \textbf{Adversarial Construction}: Robustness samples generated via adversarial perturbations are incorporated to enhance sensitivity to specious content and safety boundaries. \end{itemize}